More articles

 Easter is almost as important as Christmas as a family celebration, and has the special feature that tourism is technically much more interesting.
 After all, it lasts three days (Good Friday is a real holiday) while Christmas is over in a day and a half.
 And it falls at a time when spring has really started and the days are already quite long.

-Easter is the real start of the holiday season (where carnival is a bit of a false start).
+Easter is the real start of the holiday season.
 Officially the bathing season has not started yet but in April there are plenty of people on the beach, walking and sunbathing.
 The number of usual rainy days in April is only 6.
 And that does not mean that it rains all day, it only means that there are six days with some rain.
 One beach is even more picturesque than the other!

 May

-May in the Algarve is a fine summer month by Dutch standards.
+May in the Algarve is a great summer month by Dutch standards.
 Maximum temperatures vary from 20 to sometimes 28 degrees and minimums do not drop below 10.
 It can rain once, but then you sit in your shorts on a terrace watching it until it blows over.
-The summer season has now fully started, there are many tourists and in the opinion of the commercial sector also the better ones: many people with time and money.
-What they save on travel and accommodation they probably spend in the restaurants.
+The summer season has now fully started and there are many tourists.

 June